IftekherSunny/Country/README.md

 ## Sun Country

-Sun Country is the package that helps you to get the country name and dialing code by the country ISO 3166-1 Alpha-2 code.
+Sun Country is the package that helps you to get country name and dialing code by the country ISO 3166-1 Alpha-2 code.

 ## Installation Process